U.S. flag An official website of the United States government

 Known Affected Software Configurations

-This section of the vulnerability detail page is used to show what software or combinations of software are considered vulnerable at the time of analysis.
+This section of the vulnerability detail page is used to show what software or combinations of software are considered vulnerable at the time of enrichment.
 The NVD uses the Common Platform Enumeration (CPE) 2.3 specification when creating these applicability statements and the matching CPE Name(s).
 Applicability statements are a way to communicate which products are vulnerable in a relatively flexible syntax.
 This was designed primarily to be processed by machines and thus is not easy to digest for human readers.
 We have made attempts to represent this information in a more human readable way while still reflecting the products as they exist in the CPE Dictionary.
 Configurations are labeled numerically, however, there is no configuration considered to be of greater importance than the others.
 Each configuration communicates which products, platforms and/or hardware are thought to be vulnerable.

 Configurations